 I knew parenting would be difficult.
-However, I had no idea just how difficult until I became a mom in December 2019.
+However, I had no idea how much until I became a mom in December 2019.

 If you’re thinking about having kids, I’m here to share the good and the bad of parenting in the first year.

 After giving birth, all women go through postpartum.
 It is a challenging period.